The A to G Structure: A Simple Framework for Presentations That Actually Land

 Jul 03, 2026

-Most of us don't struggle to present because we lack ideas.
+The thing is: most of us don't struggle to present because we lack ideas.
 We struggle because we have too many, and no reliable way to decide what goes where.
 The result is the presentation equivalent of starting a story at chapter four: you know what you mean, but your audience is left playing catch-up.

 Here's the idea in outline.

-A is for Acknowledge the audience.
+A is for Acknowledge the Audience.
 Before you say anything of substance, you meet people where they are.
 That might be a genuine compliment, a relatable observation, or simply a quick recap of what's already been agreed.
 It sounds small, but skipping it is the single most common reason presentations feel jarring.
 Walk in and start pumping out information, and your audience is still arriving while you're already three points in.

-B is for Big picture.
+B is for Big Picture.
 This is where you paint the destination.
 What would it look like if this worked?
 What's possible on the other side of this conversation?
 Keep it short.
 Its job is to set a direction, not to do the convincing.

-Cis for Challenge.
+C is for Challenge.
 Every story needs a problem, and every presentation needs tension.
 This is the gap between where things are and where you said they could be in B. It doesn't have to be dramatic.
 Sometimes the challenge is as understated as "so, how did we do?"
 What matters is that it creates a reason to keep listening.

-What makes this framework worth learning isn't just the letters.
-It's the underlying idea borrowed from something screenwriters and novelists have known for a long time: audiences don't engage with information, they engage with a journey.
 A talk with no problem to solve is just a list.
 A meeting update with no challenge is just noise.
 Give people something to resolve, and suddenly they're leaning in rather than checking their phones.
+And this is engagement.

 If you'd like the full A to G worksheet, along with the rest of the structure and how to use it in your own meetings, talks, or pitches, get in touch with The Presenter Coach team.
 We'd love to help you put it into practice.